Setting up a UserGate proxy server

 In the management console

-, go to the page of the folder where you want to create a group. -
+, navigate to the folder where you want to create a group. -

 In the list of services, select Virtual Private Cloud.